AllanBlanchard/tutoriel_wp/english/program-proof-and-our-tool-for-this-tutorial-frama-c/frama-c.md

-The analysis we will use is provided by the WP plugin (for Weakest Precondition), it implements the technique we presented earlier: from ACSL annotations and the source code, the plugin generates what we call proof goals, that are logic formulas that are then verified to be satisfiable or not.
+The analysis we will use is provided by the WP plugin (for Weakest Precondition), it implements the technique we presented earlier: from ACSL annotations and the source code, the plugin generates what we call proof goals, that are logic formulas that must be verified to be satisfiable or not.
 This verification can be performed manually or automatically, here we use automatic tools.

 We will use a SMT solver
 ([statisfiability modulo theory](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories),
 we will not detailed how it works).
 This solver is
-[Alt-Ergo](http://alt-ergo.lri.fr/), initially developed by the Laboratoire de Recherche en Informatique d'Orsay, and is today maintained and updated by OCamlPro.
+[Alt-Ergo](http://alt-ergo.lri.fr/), that was initially developed by the Laboratoire de Recherche en Informatique d'Orsay, and is today maintained and updated by OCamlPro.